-3.3.1 CHNS/O Analyzer
+3.3.1 CHNS/O Analysis

-The CHNS/O Analyzer from the Perkin Elmer model No. 2400 series II, converts the sample which contains carbon and hydrogen completely to combustion gases (CO2 and H2O).
+The CHNS/O Analyzer from the Perkin Elmer model No. 2400 series II. converts the sample which contains carbon and hydrogen completely to combustion gases (CO2 and H2O).
 The resulting gases are calibrated for exact conditions of pressure, temperature and volume.
 A thermal conductivity detector (TCD) is employed to detect the combustion gases which come out at different retention times.
 A one-mg-weight spent catalyst was used to measure the weight percentage of carbon and hydrogen after coking for each reaction time.

-3.3.2 Quantachrome Autosorb-1
+3.3.2 Surface Area Measurement

-The Autosorb-1 operates by measuring the quantity of gases adsorbed onto or desorbed from a solid surface at some equilibrium vapor pressures by a static volumetric method.
+The Autosorb-1 is used for surface area measurement.
+It operates by measuring the quantity of gases adsorbed onto or desorbed from a solid surface at some equilibrium vapor pressures by a static volumetric method.
 The sample is maintained at a constant temperature below the critical temperature of the adsorbate.
 An adsorption or desorption process goes on until the equilibrium is established.
 This volume-pressure data are utilized to calculate the BET (Brunauer, Emmett, and Teller) surface area, total pore volume and average pore diameter.
-Before starting analysis, the 200 mg of catalyst was dried and outgassed in the sample cell at 140 °C overnight.
+Before starting analysis, the 50-mg of catalyst was dried and outgassed in the sample cell at 140 °C overnight.
 All analytical data were based on the dried weight of sample.